Why we moved to NYC from Seattle: To be close to family and find a Brooklyn brownstone with a pool

 Before the pandemic hit, we had been dating long-distance for a year—I was living in Seattle, Matt was in New York City, and we would travel back and forth.
 When the world shut down, Matt decided to give up his apartment in Boerum Hill.
 So we were living together in the Capitol Hill neighborhood in Seattle with our cat and two dogs.
 Our Golden Retriever is named Goose, Carmen is our Wheaten Terrier, and we have a British Shorthair cat we call Catthew.

 [Editor's Note: Brick Underground's series The Newcomers features first-person accounts about why a renter or buyer decided to take a chance on NYC and live here now.
-Have a story to share?
-Drop us an email.
-We respect all requests for anonymity.
+A previous version of this post was published in November.
+We are presenting it again as part of our winter Best of Brick week.]

 I bought our 2,500-square-foot, three-bedroom, three-and-a-half-bath house with a yard and garage for $910,000 in 2017.